connamara/quickfixn/README.md

 `thin` automatically picks up the Rackfile `config.ru` in the top directory.

-The website specific files live in `/web`.
+Website specific files live in `/web`.

 The website also serves tutorial files from the `/tutorial` directory